Public culture administration changes without consultation.

 4.1 Main cultural policy issues and priorities

 The efforts of the government to fight public debts require reductions in public funding, which is currently the central cultural policy issue.
-The budgets approved for 2011 and 2012 had to be adjusted repeatedly during both years, and 2013 does not promise growth either.
+The annual budgets had to be adjusted repeatedly in the course of the past few years.
 Nevertheless, the state secretariat for culture has come forward with the ambitious initiative to erect a new museum quarter (see chapter 4.2.4).

 The fundamental restructuring that is taking place in a number of areas is the centre of attention.
 In the absence of a detailed strategy plan, major changes occur in piecemeal steps, and are far from being considered settled for the next several years.
 For more, see policy and legislation chapters on film, performing arts, heritage, media and digitisation.

-A major issue in public culture continues to be the financial investments from the European Structural Funds in the frames of the New Hungary Development Plan, the original title of the national framework programme for 2007-2013.
+A major issue in public culture continues to be the financial investments from the European Structural Funds in the national framework programme for 2007-2013, called originally the New Hungary Development Plan, renamed later the New Széchenyi Plan.
 The Plan, in conformity with the European Union's policy, contains no separate culture chapter or dedicated cultural targets.
 Nevertheless, under the umbrellas of education, tourism or urban development, a significant amount of cultural investment is being financed from these funds, to an extent that has not been possible in the past 20-30 years from Human Resources.
 (The figures in the next several paragraphs are in million EUR, the exact value depending on the actual EUR / HUF exchange rates.
 They show the amount of EU assistance, to which in most cases a 5-15% own share is added from central or local government budgets.
 Source of figures: http://www.nfu.hu, the website of the National Development Agency.)

 The biggest single investment of about 35 million EUR serves the reconstruction of the Franz Liszt University of Music, affecting several sites including the Art Nouveau main building that houses Budapest's traditional favourite concert hall (renovation started in August 2011, see also chapter 8.3.1).